Akhildev321/Subqueries-and-Nested-Queries/README.md

 ---

 ## Alias
-- **s** is an alias for the students table, used to shorten queries.
+- **"s"** is an alias for the students table, used to shorten queries.
-- **c** is an alias for the courses table, used to shorten queries.
+- **"c"** is an alias for the courses table, used to shorten queries.
-- **e** is an alias for the enrollment table, used to shorten queries.
+- **"e"** is an alias for the enrollment table, used to shorten queries.